Medicare & Social Security Deductions

 Medicare Deduction From Social Security 2023

-This is the monthly premium for Medicare Part B. But some people will have more deducted from their Social Security benefits to cover other Medicare premiums.
+This amount covers the monthly premium specifically assigned to Medicare Part B. However, it’s important to note that some individuals may have higher deductions from their Social Security benefits to cover other Medicare premiums.

 You won’t receive a monthly bill for Medicare premiums from Social Security, but you will receive a monthly statement telling you how much will be deducted from your Social Security check.